Wildlife Veterinary Internship in Malawi

 • Learn from experts in your field

-• Stay in a small game reserve, surrounded by wildlife
+• Stay in a small sanctuary and escape into nature

 • Boost your resume with international work experience